October 2019: Leading Transformation in the U.S. Government

 Podcast Series: Lessons for Leaders

 Join us every month for a new podcast episode on Leader ReadyCast!
 Featuring real-world lessons, best practices, and action-oriented insights for the “You’re It” moments when you are called to lead.
 Each concise episode features insights from frontline leaders and the faculty of the NPLI.

-Eric J. McNulty is the Associate Director of the National Preparedness Leadership Initiative.
+Your Host: Eric J. McNulty is the Associate Director of the National Preparedness Leadership Initiative.
 He researches, writes about, and teaches leadership, crisis leadership, conflict resolution, and negotiation in graduate and executive education at Harvard and other institutions.
 He is a regular speaker at conferences and corporate events.
 McNulty is co-author of You’re It: The Pivot from Everyday to Crisis Leadership (forthcoming), Renegotiating Healthcare: Resolving Conflict to Build Collaboration, and author of numerous articles.
 He is a contributing editor to strategy+business magazine and past contributing editor at Harvard Business Publishing.
 McNulty holds a B.A. in Economics from the University of Massachusetts at Amherst and an M.A. in Leadership from Lesley University.

 Alumni in the News